-We are still having the "green drink" described below as lunch or "second breakfast," depending, but now that fall is here it's Oatmeal!
+We are still having the "green drink" described below as lunch or "second breakfast," depending, but now that cold weather is here it's Oatmeal!
 Make enough for the week all at once:

 8 c water